 Freeport is a decidedly white-collar city, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Freeport is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Freeport who work in sales jobs (14.90%), food service (10.71%), and management occupations (9.59%).

 One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Freeport is somewhat higher than in the average US city of 21.84%: 26.63% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Freeport citizens is substantially higher than the typical US community, as 30.34% of adults in Freeport have at least a bachelor's degree.

-The per capita income in Freeport in 2010 was $27,585, which is middle income relative to Florida and the nation.
+The per capita income in Freeport in 2018 was $31,814, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $127,256 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.

 Freeport is a somewhat ethnically-diverse city.
 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Freeport include Irish, German, English, Italian, and Polish.

 The most common language spoken in Freeport is English.
 Other important languages spoken here include Spanish and Polish.